 I have host-read packages that you can purchase to advertise your business.
 Check out your options!

-Get updates about the podcast, and the rest of the projects at Writeropolis Industries when you add your email to Postcards at the Edge of Heaven.
+Get updates about the podcast and the other projects at Writeropolis Industries when you add your email to City of Writers.